The Rhodes Scholarships for New Zealand - A Partnership between the Rhodes Trust and the Robertson Foundation.

 Fees are paid directly by the Trust to the College and University.

-It is essenatial that intending applicants read the Guidelines for Applicants
+It is essential that intending candidates read the Information for Candidates

-The information for applicants on the Rhodes House website is essential reading.
+The information for candidates on the Rhodes House website is essential reading.

-The resouces there are freely available to help everyone with their application.
+The resources there are freely available to help everyone with their application.

 - Check your eligibility

-Click HERE to view a list of New Zealand Rhodes Scholars from 1904
+A list of New Zealand Rhodes Scholars from 1904 is available here.

 New Zealand Rhodes Scholars Association